Instamrkt/slate/source/includes/_rest_calls.md

 })
 ```

-This is used to sign a user in.
+This is used to request a user's session key.
+The key is necessary to connect with the Websocket API server.

 ### URL
 `/r/key/`